nrv-framework/NRV/docs/usersguide/simulables.rst

    * - Nsec
      - int
      - 1
      - Number of sections in the axon, by default 1.
-Usefull to create umnyelinated axons with a variable segment density
+Useful to create umnyelinated axons with a variable segment density
    * - Nseg_per_sec
      - int
      - 0
      - Number of segment per section in the axon.
-If set to 0, the number of segment is automatically computed using d-lambda rule and following paramters.
+If set to 0, the number of segment is automatically computed using d-lambda rule and following parameters.
 If set by user, please use odd numbers
    * - freq
      - float
      - 100
-     - Frequency used for the d-lmbda rule, corresponding to the maximum membrane current frequency, by default set to 100 Hz
+     - Frequency used for the d-lambda rule, corresponding to the maximum membrane current frequency, by default set to 100 Hz
    * - freq_min
      - float
      - 0
-     - Minimal frequency fot the d-lambda rule when using an irregular number of segment along the axon, if set to 0, all sections have the same frequency determined by the previous parameter
+     - Minimal frequency for the d-lambda rule when using irregular number of segments along the axon, if set to 0, all sections have the same frequency determined by the previous parameter
    * - mesh_shape
      - str
      - "plateau_sigmoid"
-     - Shape of the frequencial distribution for the dlmabda rule along the axon, pick between:
+     - Shape of the frequencies' distribution for the d-lmabda rule along the axon, pick between:
    * - alpha_max
      - float
      - 0.3